valerenegoh/domain-driven-design/README.md

 - Problem #8 -  As a Business User I will like price my product 10% below competitor price (competitor price is available for product).
 `Assume that HashMap of Competitor Product Name and price is available` `Product("name", Price())`
+- Problem #9  Create Order( with Products) when Cart is checked out.
+Also, Mark cart as checked out